History of Málaga

 The history of Málaga, shaped by the city's location in southern Spain on the western shore of the Mediterranean Sea, spans about 2,800 years, making it one of the oldest cities in the world.
 The first inhabitants to settle the site may have been the Bastetani, an ancient Iberian tribe.
 The Phoenicians founded their colony of Malaka (𐤌𐤋𐤊𐤀 mlkʾ) (Μάλακα, Málaka) about 770 BC.
 From the 6th century BC, it was under the hegemony of Carthage in present-day Tunisia.
 From 218 BC, Malaca was ruled by the Roman Republic; it was federated with the Roman Empire at the end of the 1st century during the reign of Domitian.
 Thereafter it was governed under its own municipal code, the Lex Flavia Malacitana, which granted free-born persons the privileges of Roman citizenship.

 The decline of the Roman imperial power in the 5th century led to invasions of Hispania Baetica by Germanic peoples, who were opposed by the Byzantine Empire.
 In Visigothic Spain, the Byzantines took Malaca and other cities on the southeastern coast and founded the new province of Spania in 552.
-Malaca became one of the principal cities of the short-lived Byzantine Provincia Spaniae, which lasted until 624, when the Byzantines were expelled from the Iberian peninsula.
+Malaca became one of the principal cities of the short-lived Byzantine Provincia Spaniae, which lasted until 624, when the Byzantines were expelled from the Iberian Peninsula.
 After the Muslim conquest of Spain (711–718), the city, then known as Mālaqah (مالقة), was encircled by walls, next to which Genoese and Jewish merchants settled in their own quarters.
 In 1026 it became the capital of the Taifa of Málaga, an independent Muslim kingdom ruled by the Hammudid dynasty in the Caliphate of Córdoba, which existed for four distinct time-periods: from 1026 to 1057, from 1073 to 1090, from 1145 to 1153 and from 1229 to 1239, when it was finally conquered by the Nasrid Kingdom of Granada.

 The siege of Mālaqa by Isabella and Ferdinand in 1487 was one of the longest of the Reconquista.
 The Muslim population was punished for its resistance by enslavement or death.
-Under Castillian domination, churches and convents were built outside the walls to unite the Christians and encourage the formation of new neighbourhoods.
+Under Castillian domination, churches and convents were built outside the walls to unite the Christians and encourage the formation of new neighborhoods.
 In the 16th century, the city entered a period of slow decline, exacerbated by epidemics of disease, several successive poor food crops, floods, and earthquakes.